 Florida Average Prices Regular

-Current Avg. \$2.651
+Current Avg. \$2.350

-Year Ago Avg. \$3.539
+Year Ago Avg. \$3.338

 Highest Recorded Avg. \$4.079

-Prices updated by AAA as of 7/16/2015 10:30 am
+Prices updated by AAA as of 8/26/2015 3:45am

 - OPEC's inaction has allowed gas prices to remain low, even though they have moved upward since the beginning of the year. - Consumers have treated the lower gas prices as a one-time windfall or dividend, boosting consumer spending.
-Prices are expected to stabilize by mid-2015. - IHS (Global Insight) estimates that the savings will be roughly \$750 per household over the next four quarters.
+Prices were expected to stabilize by mid-2015. - Earlier in the year, IHS (Global Insight) estimated that the savings would be roughly \$750 per household over the next four quarters.
 For Florida, this means approximately \$5.86 billion in additional spending.
 If 100% of it was spent on taxable sales, it would be just over \$350 million in additional sales taxes --- a significant part of the change to the forecast.